 Assembly and Finishing

 - Thread yarn needle with long yarn tail.
 Weave yarn needle through each stitch on long edge (the edge with both colors).
-Slowly tighten yarn tail to pull top of hat closed (see Pattern Notes for link to “cinch method” pictures).
+Slowly tighten yarn tail to pull top of hat closed (see Pattern Notes ).
 You may need to sew top of hat closed after tightening yarn tail for larger sizes.

 - Continue to seam side of hat by joining each of the shorter edges together using the mattress stitch (see Pattern Notes).